Quick Overview #

 Illegal content is never allowed.
 Categories like SHAFT, scams and get-rich-quick are prohibited.
 High-risk finance and aggressive claims face strict scrutiny.
 Review against the carrier code of conduct and CTIA guidance.

-On small screens this table becomes card-style rows for readability.
+On mobile we hide the comparison table to improve readability.
 All channels still require compliant content and sender practices.

 How to Register (Brand → Campaign → Numbers) #